Reinhard Seiler: Eastern Front

+When Seiler took command of I. Gruppe they were based at Krasnogvardeysk, present-day Gatchina, and unseasonably bad weather limited flight operations for the next few weeks.
+In early July, the Gruppe was ordered to Oryol in preparation of Operation Citadel.
+There, I. Gruppe supported Army Group Centre during the Battle of Kursk cover over the northern attack under control of Luftflotte 6 (Air Fleet 6).

-Unseasonably bad weather limited operations for the next few months and then all attention was turned to the main 1943 offensive - Operation Citadel against the Kursk salient.
-Seiler's I./JG 54 was transferred in June to Orel to join the fighter cover over the northern attack.
-On the opening day of the offensive, 5 July, he scored 5 victories to take his tally to 97.
-The following day he scored a further two kills.
+On the opening day of the offensive, 5 July, he claimed 5 aerial victories, making him an "ace-in-a-day", to take his tally to 97.
+The following day he claimed two further aerial victories.
 Eager to reach the magic 'century', he chased and shot down a Bell P-39 Airacobra fighters from the 30 GvIAP (Guards Fighter Aviation Regiment—Gvardeyskiy Istrebitelny Aviatsionny Polk).
-However immediately afterward he was himself shot and forced to bail out badly wounded over enemy territory east of Ponyri, midway between Orel and Kursk.
-He was the 44th Luftwaffe pilot to achieve the century mark.
-He was declared unfit for further combat duties.
+However immediately afterward he was himself shot and forced to bail out from his Fw 190 A-5 (Werknummer 1341) badly wounded over enemy territory east of Ponyri, midway between Orel and Kursk.
+His injuries sustained rendered him unfit for further combat operations for the rest of the war.
+Seiler was the 44th Luftwaffe pilot to achieve the century mark.
+Due to his injuries sustained, he was temporarily replaced by Oberleutnant Hans Götz as commander of I. Gruppe before Hauptmann Gerhard Homuth took command on 1 August.

 In recognition of his long service and command in JG 54, Seiler was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 2 March 1944.
 The presentation was made by Adolf Hitler on 4 April 1944 at the Führerhauptquartier (Führer Headquarter) at the Berghof in Berchtesgaden.
 Also present at the award ceremony were Gerhard Barkhorn, for the Swords to his Knight's Cross, and Erich Hartmann, Walter Krupinski, Kurt Bühligen, Horst Ademeit, Hans-Joachim Jabs, Dr. Maximilian Otte, Bernhard Jope and Hansgeorg Bätcher from the bomber force, and the Flak officer Fritz Petersen, all destined to receive the Oak Leaves.

-Later in the year, on 8 August, he was appointed Geschwaderkommodore of the fighter-pilot training unit Jagdgeschwader 104 and served in this position until it was disbanded on 28 April 1945, just days before the end of World War II.
+On 16 May 1944, following his convalescence, Seiler was appointed Geschwaderkommodore of the fighter-pilot training unit Jagdgeschwader 104 (JG 104—104th Fighter Wing).
+He served in this capacity until the end of World War II in Europe.
+(Note: According to Obermaier, Seiler was given command of Jagdgeschwader 104 on 8 August 1944.)